January 16, 2023

 Hecht, Kleeger & Damashek P.C. advocate fiercely for the injured and have recovered over $500 million in verdicts and settlements for accident victims and their families.

 If you or a loved one are hurt in a construction accident, we can help explore your options and protect your rights.
-Contact us at IFBYPHONE or fill out our convenient online contact form.
+Contact us at (212) 490-5700 or use our online form to schedule your free initial consultation.